 The number counts of stars against proper motions is useful to infer the completeness of our sample.
-As for reference, we consider a case that stars follow a uniform number density that would be a good assumption for stars in the solar neighbourhood.
+For reference, we consider a case that stars follow a uniform number density that would be a good assumption for stars in the solar neighbourhood.
 In this case, the number counts of stars in the distance range of $[d,d+\mathrm{d}d]$ is given as

 where $\rho$ is the number density profile for which we assume is constant $(\rho\propto d^0)$ and $\Omega_A$ is the solid angle of the survey area ($\sim 165$~deg$^2$ for our S82 case).
-Hence, the cumulative number counts is
+Hence, the cumulative number count is

 where we have used $v_\mathrm{t}\propto d\times \mu$ for the relation between the tangential velocity and the proper motion.
-Hence if stars follow a constant velocity, we expect that the cumulative number counts scales with $\mu$ as $N(>\mu)\propto \mu^{-3}$.
+Hence if stars follow a constant velocity, we expect that the cumulative number count scales with $\mu$ as $N(>\mu)\propto \mu^{-3}$.